APrioriRainbows/udacity-final-project/README.md

 ## Downloading and Running the Source Code

-1. To download the development files, simply clone the repo and run `npm install`.
-If you don't have npm's package manager, you can get it [here](https://www.npmjs.com/get-npm).
+1. To download the development files, simply clone the repo and run `npm install` If you need npm you can get it here [npm](https://www.npmjs.com/get-npm).

 2. Insert your Maps API key in src/map.js, and insert your clientID and clientSecret for foursquare in src/App.js.